 Many lenders advertise only the student loan interest rate.
 But APR is what you should compare between offers.
 It’s the more honest number that takes into account application, insurance and other fees that lenders charge.

-Let’s be real: international students in the U.S. and Canada don’t have access to subsidized government loans.
+Let’s be real: international students in the U.S. don’t have access to subsidized government loans.
 That means your rates will likely be higher than U.S. citizen loans – but that doesn’t mean they are unfair.

 Here’s what to know: